Zorbing

-Zorbing (also known as globe-riding, sphereing, orbing) is the recreation or sport of rolling downhill inside a zorb, an orb or ball with a smaller ball inside and an air layer in between the two, typically made of transparent plastic.
+Zorbing (also known as globe-riding, sphereing or orbing) is the recreation or sport of rolling downhill inside a zorb, an orb or ball with a smaller ball inside and an air layer in between the two, typically made of transparent plastic.
 Zorbing is generally performed on a gentle slope but can also be done on a level surface, permitting more rider control.
 In the absence of hills, some operators have constructed inflatable, wooden, or metal ramps.
-Due to the buoyant nature of the orbs, Zorbing can also take place on water, provided the orb is inflated properly and sealed once the rider is inside.
-"Water walking" using such orbs has become popular in theme parks across the UK.
+Due to the buoyant nature of the orbs, zorbing can also take place on water, provided the orb is inflated properly and sealed once the rider is inside.
+Water walking using such orbs has become popular in theme parks across the UK.

 There are two types of orbs: harnessed and non-harnessed.
 Non-harnessed orbs carry up to three riders, while the harnessed orbs are constructed for one to two riders.
 The first zorbing site was established in Rotorua, New Zealand, by ZORB Ltd.